 Street names and numbering system

 Street numbering systems were also adopted with the numbers increasing as you travel away from the town center.
 Odd numbers were assigned to houses on the right and even numbers to the left in most cases but not all.
 In 1959 it was necessary to re-number most houses in many sections of town as lots began to be subdivided, especially in West Andover.
 Some changes were dramatic such as #183 Argilla Rd is now #93.
-Don’t assume the resident moved, only the number was changed.
-Check the 1958 with the 1959 Andover Street Directories at the library or historical society
+Don’t assume the residents moved, only the number was changed.
+Check the 1958 with the 1959 Andover Street Directories at the library or the Andover Center of History and Culture.

 What if my house was moved to the property?